charles66820/inriaStage2023/uinter.md

 ### Syscalls details

-- `uintr_register_handler(handler, flags)`: use by a receiver thread to setup the given handler function as uinter handler.
+- `uintr_register_handler(handler, flags)`: use by a receiver thread to setup the given handler function as uintr handler.
   - This registration is not inherited across forks or additional threads are created.
   - Return the status `0` on success and `-1` on error (errno is set).
   - Flags used to change the blocking behavior: